Juan Landázuri Ricketts: Early life

-Born as Guillermo Eduardo Landázuri Ricketts in 1913 in Arequipa, Peru, he was educated in Catholic schools.
-He joined the Order of Friars Minor in 1937 (taking the name Juan) and became a priest two years later.
+Born as Guillermo Eduardo Landázuri Ricketts in 1913 in Arequipa, Peru, he was educated in Catholic schools, and entered the Convento de Ocopa seminary at the age of 17.

+He joined the Order of Friars Minor in 1937 (taking the name Juan) and was ordained a priest two years later, on 16 May 1939.

 His ability as a priest was immediately noticed, and he was appointed as secretary to the general delegation of his order as early as 1943.
 After finishing his theological studies in 1949, Landázuri Ricketts served briefly a faculty member of the Franciscan Theological Seminary in Puerto Ocopa.
 His status within the wider Church was rising rapidly, and he was selected as the general definitor of the Order of Friars Minor by 1951.

 Archbishop of Lima

-The following year, Landázuri Ricketts was appointed titular bishop of Roina and was chosen in 1955 to replace the deceased Juan Gualberto Guevara as Archbishop of Lima.
+In June 1952, Landázuri Ricketts was appointed titular bishop of Roina, as auxiliary and coadjutor in Lima, and in December 1954 replaced the deceased Juan Gualberto Guevara as Archbishop of Lima.

 His appointment coincided with a radically modernising military dictatorship under Manuel Odria.
 Efforts at such reform were repeated until 1980.
 As Archbishop, he collaborated with these efforts for sweeping agricultural and institutional reforms to take Peru into the modern world and develop its great economic potential.
 He believed that these would improve social conditions in the country.

+In 1961 to 1962, although "from the Catholic periphery", he was a key member of the important committee that set up the Vatican II Council, which radically changed Roman Catholic liturgy and theology.
 By 1962 he had been selected as Primate of Peru and was made a Cardinal-Priest of Santa Maria in Aracoeli by Pope John XXIII in June 1962.

 He made great efforts, aided by the Jesuits in Peru, to consolidate the vast archives of the Lima Archdiocese.
 These had accumulated since Spanish colonisation of Latin America and were invaluable sources of the history of the region.

 Liberation theology

 In the following period Landázuri Ricketts led during a period when priests rapidly developed liberation theology and a theory of resistance to the military dictatorship under Ricardo Perez Godoy who ruled Peru.
-Landázuri Ricketts responded to this with considerable support, also trying to ensure that the laity and nuns had considerable say in local decision-making.
-He became a major participant as Acting President in the 1968 Medellin Conference.
-He was regularly elected as the leader of local episcopal conference almost without opposition until he reached the age of 75 in 1988.
+Landázuri Ricketts responded to this with considerable support.
+In 1959, he said:

+The Church sees the present social and economic order must be reformed and improved ...
+A living wage must be paid to workers...